Precipitation Downscaling with Spatiotemporal Video Diffusion: Model Architecture

 \section{Model Architecture}

-Our architecture is a flow-conditioned extension of the DDPM \cite{ho2020denoising} and SR3 \cite{saharia2022image} models.
-As discussed in Section \ref{sec:method}, Figure \ref{fig:unet} outlines the architecture of the proposed \emph{denoising} and \emph{flow-predicting} networks.
-Furthermore, Figure \ref{fig:unetdeets} outlines the detail of each box.
-Before elaborating on the details, we define the naming convention for the parameter choices that we adopt in this section:
+Our architecture is a conditional extension of the DDPM \cite{ho2020denoising} and SR3 \cite{saharia2022image} models.
+As discussed in \cref{sec:method}, \cref{fig:unet} presents the architecture of the proposed \emph{denoising} and \emph{downscaling} networks, while \cref{fig:unetdeets} provides detailed description of each component.
+Before elaborating on the specifics, we define the naming conventions for the parameter choices adopted in this section: